AGI-Arena/MARS/MARS_M/README.md

 #### Experiment Settings

-We implement grid search on learning rates for AdamW and Muon (Moonlight) and use the same hyper-parameters of Muon (Moonlight) for experiments with **MARS-M**
+We implement grid search on learning rates for AdamW and Muon (Moonlight) and use the same hyper-parameters of Muon (Moonlight) for experiments with **MARS-M**.

 #### Experiments on OpenWebText